Liao dynasty: Shengzong (982–1031)

 In the 1020s, the Southern Establishment tried to extend its taxation system to the Balhae people of the defunct Dongdan Kingdom, who formerly only had to pay a tribute.
-The Balhae people were ordered to build boats to transport grain to the Southern Capital.
-The journey was dangerous and many boats were lost, leading to resentment.
-In the summer of 1029, a distant descendant of Balhae royalty, Da Yanlin, rebelled at the Eastern Capital.
-He imprisoned minister Xiao Xiaoxian and his wife, killed the tax commissioners and chief military commander, and declared his own Xing Liao dynasty.
-He requested aid from Goryeo but they refused to help.
-Other Balhae people serving in the military also refused to join him.
+The Balhae people were ordered to transport grain to the Southern Capital but the journey was dangerous, leading to resentment.
+In 1029, a distant descendant of Balhae royalty, Da Yanlin, rebelled.
+He imprisoned attacked Liao officials and declared his own Xing Liao dynasty.
+He sought aid from Goryeo and other Balhae people serving in the military, but they refused to join him.
 Instead only a handful of Jurchens joined his regime.
-In 1030, Xingliao and its Jurchen and Goryeo allies were defeated by a Liao pincer attack led by Punu.
-A year later, one of Da Yanlin's officers betrayed him and opened the Eastern Capital's gates to the Khitans.
-His short lived dynasty came to an end.
+In 1030, Xing Liao and its Jurchen and Goryeo allies were defeated by a Liao pincer attack led by Punu.
+A year later, one of Da Yanlin's officers betrayed him to the Khitans and his short lived dynasty came to an end.
 The old Balhae nobility were resettled near the Supreme Capital while others fled to Goryeo.

 Shengzong died on 25 June 1031 at the age of 60.
 At his deathbed, he entrusted his ministers Xiao Xiaomu and Xiao Xiaoxian to enthrone his eldest son, the 15 year old Yelü Zongzhen.